Carl Lutz

 Carl Lutz (30 March 1895 – 12 February 1975) was a Swiss diplomat.
 He served as the Swiss Vice-Consul in Budapest, Hungary, from 1942 until the end of World War II.
-He is credited with saving over 62,000 Jews during the Second World War in a very large rescue operation.
+He is credited with saving over 62,000 Jews during the Second World War in possibly the largest rescue operation of the Holocaust.

-Due to his actions, half of the Jewish population of Budapest survived and was not deported to Nazi extermination camps during the Holocaust.
+Due to his actions, half of the Jewish population of Budapest survived and were not deported to Nazi extermination camps during the Holocaust.
 He was awarded the title of Righteous Among the Nations by Yad Vashem.

 Early life and education

-Lutz was born on 30 March 1895 to Johannes and Ursula Lutz in Walzenhausen, Switzerland, in the mountains of the canton of Appenzell in the northeast of Switzerland, and attended local schools.
+Lutz was born on 30 March 1895 to Johannes and Ursula Lutz in Walzenhausen, Switzerland, in the mountains of the canton of Appenzell Ausserrhoden in the northeast of Switzerland, and attended local schools.
 His father owned a sandstone quarry.
-In 1909 when he was 14 years old his mother died of tuberculosis.
+In 1909 his mother died of tuberculosis when he was fourteen years old.
 At the age of 15 he began working in an apprenticeship in a textile mill in St. Margrethen.

 He immigrated in 1913 at the age of 18 to the United States, where he lived and worked for more than 20 years.
-He worked in Granite City, Illinois, from 1913–18 to earn money for college, and started his studies at Central Wesleyan College in Warrenton, Missouri, from 1918–20.
+He worked in Granite City, Illinois, from 1913–18 to earn money for college, and started his studies at Central Wesleyan College in Warrenton, Missouri, from 1918 to 1920.

 In 1920, Lutz found a job in the Swiss consular corps at the Swiss Legation in Washington, D.C.
 He continued his education there at George Washington University, where he received a bachelor's degree in 1924.
 During his time in Washington, D.C., Lutz lived in Dupont Circle.
 He continued to work for the Swiss Legation.